-Just this year, Space X began undertaking billions of dollars worth of government contracts for their work alongside NASA.
-Yet there are still many complicated obstacles in the way, in terms of advancing their technology into more “affordable space travel.”
-However, many are optimistic that this push for commercialized space travel will begin to see all sorts of different results in the not so distant future.
+This past year, Space X began undertaking billions of dollars worth of government contracts.
+These contracts paid the private company for their work alongside NASA.
+Nevertheless, there are still many obstacles in terms of commercialized space travel technology.
+Most notably, making voyages to space more “affordable.”
+However, today many scientists are optimistic that this push for commercialized space travel, will begin to see results in the near future.

-To take a further glance into the future, commercialized space travel has a whole array of potential outcomes, economically and socially speaking.
+Commercialized space travel has a wide array of potential outcomes, both economically and socially speaking.
 Will “space” become the vacation of the future?
 Will the moon become the next great amusement park?
-Will Donald Trump build a hotel, orbiting the Earth?
+Or, will Donald Trump build a hotel orbiting the Earth?
 And if so, when will these types of things become accessible to the general public and not just the billionaire class?

-Theoretically speaking, a variety of things MAY take place, in the realm of commercialized space flight to come.
-Moon colonies seem to be at the forefront of human advancement into “the space era.”
-Perhaps even army/military installations on the Earth’s natural satellite, the lunar surface, will come into fruition during the coming decade.
+Theoretically speaking, a variety of things MAY take place in terms of “commercialized space travel.”
+This is all in the realm of commercialized space flight to come.
+While Moon colonies seem at the forefront of human advancement into “the space era,” perhaps even a lunar military installation could come about in the near future.

 In the beginning, space hotels may be the hot ticket.
-Once Space X finds a way to create their re-usable rockets, said to enhance the likelihood of cost effective space travel, a whole range of possibilities could arise as a result of commercialized space travel.
-This “once in a lifetime precipice,” to what surely may become “the industry of the future,” should have everybody from imaginative skeptics, to billionaire entrepreneurs, scouring the possibilities of opening up markets to commercialized space travel.
+Once Space X finds a way to create their re-usable rockets, said to enhance the likelihood of cost effective space travel, a wide range of possibilities could result from that technology.
+This “once in a lifetime precipice,” should have everybody from imaginative skeptics, to billionaire entrepreneurs, scouring the possibilities of opening up the “space markets.”

-Perhaps to prepare the human species for colonizing the moon, people may even develop “underwater cities,” here on Earth, in preparation to create “moon colonies,” later on down the line.
-This concept could work to simulate the harsh environments of space, by encapsulating perhaps future Earth cities underwater, preparing architects for the future of space colonization.
-Likewise, perhaps cities in harsh climates such as Antarctica could be built, to test man-kinds ability to survive in harsh climates, leading up to future space exploration/colonization.
+Perhaps to prepare the human species for colonizing the moon, people may even develop “underwater cities,” here on Earth.
+Again this could all take place in the next decade.
+Colonizing the ocean, in preparation to create “moon colonies,” later on down the line, is a very real possibility.
+This concept could work to simulate the harsh environments of space, by encapsulating future Earth cities underwater.
+In turn this practice may used to prepare architects for the future of space colonization.
+Likewise, perhaps cities in harsh climates such as Antarctica could also be built.
+These colonies could be used in the forthcoming decades to test man-kinds ability to survive in harsh climates.

-A whole plethora of offshoots could result as a domino effect of commercialized space travel, which who knows, could propel human kind into an entirely new era, in and of itself.
+A whole plethora of science could result as a domino effect of these endeavors.
+In fact, commercialized space travel, could propel human kind into an entirely new era, in and of itself.

-Furthermore, what says “it’s time to address inequality,” quite like a private space ship, sitting on your neighbors lawn?
+Otherwise, what else says “it’s time to address inequality,” quite like a private space ship, sitting on your neighbors lawn?